Jump to Index of Articles-> Fire & Safety Blog Home

 (b) residential occupancy where the occupant load exceeds 10,

-(c) business and personal services occupancy where the occupant load exceeds
+(c) business and personal services occupancy where the occupant load

 300,